ModUDuke/courses-conclusion-and-review/chapter7.md

 ---

-## What is the Relationship Between the Instrument and the Treatment?
+## What is the Relationship Between the Instrument & the Treatment?

 ```yaml
 type: PureMultipleChoiceExercise